Is there an energy price cap for business?

 Do we need a cap on energy rates?

-The problem with the energy price cap was that it caused prices to bunch around the level of the cap.
-This meant that the number of cheap energy deals (those that cost less than £1,000 per year) dropped by 90% during 2018, falling from 77 at the start of the year to just eight by the end of it.
+Although it does help to control prices, the problem with this system is that it causes prices to bunch around the level of the cap.
+When the cap was introduced, the number of cheap energy deals (those that cost less than £1,000 per year) dropped by 90% during 2018, falling from 77 at the start of the year to just eight by the end.

 This made the domestic market a lot less competitive.
 The price cap was even cited as one of several reasons why some energy suppliers went bust or stopped trading over the last few years.